Chronology of World War II

 Marching German POWs Through a Rifle Company

-Bulldozer clears debris in Cassino
+Bulldozer Clears Debris in Cassino

-British Troops with Captured Italian Semovente Self-propelled Gun, 19 May 1944
+British Troops with Captured Gun

 Mechanized Equipment Pushes on to Gaeta and Itri